 There are times when you don’t want to leave your laptop, medications, passport and other important documents in a hotel room or a luggage locker whilst you head to a bar or nightclub for an evening’s entertainment, but having a small business backpack in which to keep your valuables enables you to keep it with you at all times.

 The second bag should still be one with good security, but keeping your most valuable possessions with you at all times lessens the risk of anything being stolen.
 Aside from the difficulty of taking larger bags into clubs, cinemas and many other places, keeping the bulk of the weight of your possessions in the second bag reduces the risk of suffering shoulder strain or a backache after weeks on the road.

 The second bag should be a model with wheels so that at airports and other transport terminals it’s easy to drag around.
 This is especially important if you have to carry hard copy documents with you for your work, which adds to the weight.

-Selecting the business backpack
+Selecting the backpack

-The business backpack is the most important bag because it will be that bag in which you transport your valuables and essential items for work like laptop, chargers, spare batteries, portable hard drives, USB accessories, additional mobile phone if you have one, and so on.
+The backpack is the most important bag because it will be that bag in which you transport your valuables and essential items for work like laptop, chargers, spare batteries, portable hard drives, USB accessories, additional mobile phone if you have one, and so on.

 It’s also the bag that is going to hold wet toiletries and paper documents like receipts for visa extensions, residency certifications, and other documents that may be important for your work, so it’s advisable to find a backpack that is waterproof not only on the outside, but has waterproof compartments on the inside to keep your paperwork and sensitive electronics safe from any leakages.